mgalbright/dotfiles/README.md

 # settings-files-for-development
 A copy of my settings files (like .vimrc, .bash_profile, sublime settings, ...).

-(Posting a copy here to help me quickly customize my dev environment in new *nix machines, VM's, etc.)
+(Posting a copy here to help me quickly customize my dev environment in new *nix machines, VM's, etc.  Making it public for easier access.)